ethyca/fidesops/docs/fidesops/docs/guides/complex_fields.md

    1) For example, say Collection A returned values [1, 2, 3] and Collection B returned values [4, 5, 6].
 Collection C has an array field that depends on both Collection A and Collection B. We search Collection C's array field to return any record that contains one of the values [1, 2, 3, 4, 5, 6] in the array.
 3. By default, if an array field is an entry point to a node, only matching indices in that array are considered, both for access and erasures, as well as for subsequent queries on dependent collections where applicable.
    1. For example, a query on Collection A only matched indices 0 and 1 in an array.
 Only the data located at indices 0 and 1 will be returned, and used to query data on dependent collection C.
-   2. This can be overridden by specifying `return_all_elements=true` on an entrypoint array field, in which case, the query will return the entire array and mask the entire array.
+   2. This can be overridden by specifying `return_all_elements: true` on an entrypoint array field, in which case, the query will return the entire array and/or mask the entire array.
 4. Individual array elements are masked, not the entire array, e.g. ["MASKED", "MASKED", "MASKED"]

 ### Can I see a more detailed example of a query traversal with complex objects?